 32860 Pacific Coast Hwy, Malibu, CA 90265

 Similar to La Piedra State Beach, El Pescador State Beach belongs to that type of beaches in Malibu that require some hiking to get to them.
 Nevertheless, the trail to El Pescador is shorter compared to two previous beaches of Robert H. Meyer Memorial State Beach.
 However, some steepness and slipperiness are still present.
 Despite initial inconveniences, El Pescador surprises with pleasant sandy cove with rocky areas and tide pools and practically no crowds.

 33550 Pacific Coast Hwy, Malibu, CA 90265

-However, if even a few visitors of El Pescador State Beach are way too many for you, head over to El Sol County Beach.
+But if even a few visitors of El Pescador State Beach are way too many for you, head over to El Sol County Beach.
 One of the most secluded beaches in Malibu, it doesn’t have a direct access.
 To get to El Sol Beach, you can either walk east from Nicolas Canyon County Beach or west from El Pescador State Beach.
-Both routes though are quite rocky and presents some difficulties.
+Both routes, though, are quite rocky and presents some difficulties.
 It’s recommended to use them at low tides.

 Nicholas Canyon Beach